Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I would not pick the white person because she didn't.

-You're hoping that you're not the most extreme example but do you think you should be able to go somewhere and if there's a group of people speaking spanish you should be able to directly target them due to the spanish that they're speaking
+And if there's a group of people speaking Spanish, you should be able to directly target them due to the Spanish that they're speaking

 Well, now you got like five different touch points.
 Yes, I would say, Tom Holman, round him up.